What You Need to Know About Getting an Insurance Sales License

 As an independent insurance sales agent, you’ll first need to be appointed by the company if you want to sell their insurance products.
 To do so, you’ll need to complete an application with each insurance company that you want to work with.

-Only once you’ve been granted an appointment are you legally allowed to sell their insurance products.
+Only once you’ve been granted an appointment and binding authority are you legally allowed to sell their insurance products.

 Find and build up your client base

 An agent is only as good as their client base.
-So, it’s your responsibility to build up your clients and transition prospects into loyal clients.
-Many independent insurance agents start their careers by prospecting their friends and family.
+It’s your responsibility to transition prospects into loyal clients.
+Many independent insurance agents start their career by prospecting their friends and family.
 Starting your career as a local independent insurance agent is a great way to garner some valuable practical experience in the industry.

 So, sell insurance to people in your immediate social circle to get a feel for the process.
 It’s also vital to understand customer behavior and leverage your learnings into practice.